-Cons: For some the footing may prove challenging.
 The creators have done a lot of work on the pads and bridges and stairs.
-I am not complaining.
-The frequent elevation changes up sometimes steepish inclines on a mud path for some may be too tricky.

 This is not a course to bring Grandpa and Grandma unless they are woods wise and sure footed.

-Great job in designing to utilize the hilly and woodsy setting.
+Great job with the design of this course in utilizing the hills and woodsy setting.

-It is fun to play and at the same time if you don't demonstrate good control of your flights you could find yourself doing a lot of hiking up and down steep hillsides retrieving your discs.
+It can be fun to play, but at the same time if you don't demonstrate good control of your flights you could find yourself doing a lot of hiking up and down steep hillsides retrieving your discs.

 Another result of going off the fairway is that you will get a lot of exercise.
-These hills aren't huge but they are tall and steep enough that if you have to do much extra hiking about for bad throws the fatigue factor could come into play.
+These hills aren't huge but they are steep enough that if you have to do much extra hiking about for bad throws the fatigue factor could come into play for many of us.